Post Authentication Lambda Trigger

-Amazon Cognito invokes this trigger after signing in a user, allowing you to add custom logic after authentication.
+Because Amazon Cognito invokes this trigger after signing in a user, you can add custom logic after Amazon Cognito authenticates the user.

 Topics